JonasLoos/covid-data-germany/README.md

 Data Source:  Robert Koch-Institut (RKI), [dl-de/by-2-0](https://www.govdata.de/dl-de/by-2-0)

 Data from until 2020-01-24 is from https://github.com/micb25/RKI_COVID19_DATA.

-New Data is downloaded and parsed once every day.
+New Data is downloaded from the RKI and parsed once every day.